 How to pay off the mortgage faster

 With the official cash rate as low as it is, New Zealanders are presented with some of the best conditions for paying off the mortgage faster.

 If you’ve ever wondered how to achieve this, here’s your chance to get started.

-With interest rates so low, home owners have a real opportunity to make a good dent in their mortgage.
 Just think of the doors this could open up for you – perhaps it is heading into retirement mortgage-free, retiring early, or allowing you to build more equity in your home that could enable you to get into a new business or build a rental property portfolio.
 Or more simply, it could just save you thousands (often tens of thousands) in interest over the course of your loan.

 There are three key steps in this exercise: